 - 4.1.
-Prior to beginning any testing, confirm that all measuring equipment and instruments employed have been calibrated in accordance with the testing laboratory's calibration procedure and schedule.
+Prior to beginning any test, confirm that all measuring equipment and instruments employed have been calibrated in accordance with the testing laboratory's calibration procedure and schedule.
 All measuring equipment and instruments utilized must have been calibrated using a method traceable to recognized international standards when available. - 4.2.
-Tests will be conducted at the following ambient conditions - 4.2.1.
-Ambient temperatures of 23 °C \pm 3 °C; and - 4.2.2.
-Atmospheric pressures of 735 mmHg \pm 15 mmHg - 4.3.
-Prior to beginning the Capacity Test Procedure, the CCER will be inspected using the manufacturer's and NIOSH inspection criteria.
+Tests will be conducted at the following ambient conditions. - 4.2.1.
+Ambient temperatures of $23^{\circ}C \pm 3^{\circ}C$; and - 4.2.2.
+Atmospheric pressures of 735 mm Hg \pm 15 mm Hg - 4.3.
+Prior to beginning the Performance Test Procedure, the CCER will be inspected using the manufacturer's and NIOSH inspection criteria.
 The manufacturer's inspection will be specific to their respirator unit and are defined in the User Instructions (UI).
 NIOSH inspections will include: - 4.3.1.
-Applying a -300mm H2O vacuum to assess the integrity of the breathing tube and associated parts of the respirator unit. - 4.3.2.
+Applying a -300mm H2O vacuum to assess the integrity of the breathing tube and associated parts. - 4.3.2.
 Using a phenolphthalein swab to detect alkaline chemicals present in the CCER unit user interface. - 4.4.
-Capacity Test Requirements and Conditions - 4.4.1.
-Capacity tests will continuously monitor the stressors listed in Table 1.
+Performance Test Requirements and Conditions - 4.4.1.
+Performance tests will continuously monitor the stressors listed in Table 1.
 The stressors will be measured at the interface between the CCER and the ABMS "mouth" by instruments capable of breath-by-breath measurement.
 Stressor measurements will be evaluated as one-minute averages.
-The operating (overall) averages of each stressor will be calculated upon the completion of each test as the average of the one-minute measurements of the stressor recorded over the entire test. - 4.4.2.
-Capacity tests will conclude when the stored breathing gas supply has been fully expended, or any one-minute average stressor measurement is outside the acceptable excursion range. - 4.4.3.
-The capacity test is conducted on five units submitted for approval (refer to Table 3), as follows:
+The operating (overall) averages of each stressor will be calculated upon the completion of each test as the average of the one-minute measurements of the stressor recorded during the test. - 4.4.2.
+Performance testing of a CCER will conclude when the stored breathing gas supply has been fully expended or any one-minute average stressor measurement is outside the acceptable excursion range. - 4.4.3.
+The performance test is performed on at least five units submitted for approval (refer to Table 3), as follows: